ephraimduncan/awesome-developer-dictionary/README.md

 - **package**: a namespace that organizes a set of related classes and interfaces.
 - **package manager**: a programming language's tool to create project environments and easily import external dependencies.
 - **parameter**: variables that are used in the function declaration to represent those arguments that were sent to the function during the function call.
+- **pipeline**: a set of data processing elements connected in series, where the output of one element is the input of the next one.
 - **plugin**: _see [extension](#e)_
 - **PNG (Portable Network Graphics)**: is an image type that's commonly used in web design to provide a transparent background and/or a semi-transparent image.
 - **pointer**: variable that stores the memory address of another variable.